aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to JSON Format via Java" h2="On Premise Java API to convert DOCM to JSON without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a DOCM file to JSON format can be easily accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of feature-rich APIs that enable developers to manipulate and convert documents with ease.
+The two-step process of converting a DOCM file to JSON format involves the use of Aspose.Words for Java and Aspose.Cells for Java.

+Aspose.Words for Java is a powerful document manipulation and conversion API that enables developers to export DOCM files to HTML.
+This API provides a wide range of features such as document manipulation, document conversion, document comparison, document protection, and more.
+With the help of this API, developers can easily convert DOCM files to HTML with just a few lines of code.

+Once the DOCM file is converted to HTML, Aspose.Cells for Java can be used to convert the HTML file to JSON format.
+Aspose.Cells for Java is a powerful spreadsheet manipulation and conversion API that enables developers to convert HTML files to JSON format with ease.
+This API provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, and more.
+With the help of this API, developers can easily convert HTML files to JSON format with just a few lines of code.

-Converting DOCM to JSON format via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to JSON.
+In conclusion, converting a DOCM file to JSON format via Aspose.Total for Java is a simple two-step process.
+By using Aspose.Words for Java, developers can export DOCM files to HTML.
+After that, Aspose.Cells for Java can be used to convert the HTML file to JSON format.
+With the help of these two powerful APIs, developers can easily convert DOCM files to JSON format with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}